mstephen19/nanolith/README.md

     __initializeService(threadId) {
         console.log(`Initializing service on thread: ${threadId}`);
     },
-    // Runs before a task is called.
+    // Runs before any task is called.
     __beforeTask({ name, inService }) {
         console.log(`Running task ${name}.`);
         // You have access to "inService", which tells you if the
         // task will run standalone, or within a service. console.log(`${inService ?
 'Is' : 'Is not'} in a service.`);
     },
-    // Runs after a task is called.
+    // Runs after any task is called.
     __afterTask({ name, inService }) {
         console.log(`Finished task ${name}`);
     },